GiannisFikioris/GiannisFikioris.github.io/index.md

-I am a graduate of the department of Electrical and Computer Engineering, National Technical University of Athens.
-I completed my thesis with [Dimitris Fotakis](http://www.softlab.ntua.gr/~fotakis/), titled [Perturbation Stability for Mechanism Design](http://artemis.cslab.ece.ntua.gr:8080/jspui/bitstream/123456789/17435/1/Giannis%20Fikioris%20Thesis.pdf).
+I am a first year PhD student in the [theory group](https://www.cs.cornell.edu/research/theory) at Cornell University.
+I received my BSE from the department of Electrical and Computer Engineering, National Technical University of Athens.
+I completed my undergraduate thesis with [Dimitris Fotakis](http://www.softlab.ntua.gr/~fotakis/), titled [Perturbation Stability for Mechanism Design](http://artemis.cslab.ece.ntua.gr:8080/jspui/bitstream/123456789/17435/1/Giannis%20Fikioris%20Thesis.pdf).

-In September 2020 I will be starting my PhD at Cornell University.
-At the moment and up until August 2020, I will be working in [NCSR "Demokritos"](http://www.demokritos.gr/), and in particular in the [Complex Event Recognition Group](http://cer.iit.demokritos.gr/), advised by [Alexander Artikis](http://users.iit.demokritos.gr/~a.artikis/).
+From July 2019 to August 2020, I was working in [NCSR "Demokritos"](http://www.demokritos.gr/), and in particular in the [Complex Event Recognition Group](http://cer.iit.demokritos.gr/), advised by [Alexander Artikis](http://users.iit.demokritos.gr/~a.artikis/).

 My interests lay in Algorithmic Game Theory, and more specifically in Mechanism Design.
 I am also interested in Learning Theory.